 Also, different posing rules apply to different couples – you should always consider their personal style, age, aesthetic preferences and so on.
 The challenge with shooting couples is the fact that you have two subjects to instruct on proper posing – this is twice as hard as posing just one person!

-9 General Posing Tips That Will Get You Started
+9 General Couple Photoshoot Tips That Will Get You Started

 1. Notice the details